Inovesa/Lisa/README.md

 ### Usage:

-For detailed help on methods see the documentation in /doc/ or python help or docstrings.
+This is only short introduction for very basic usage.

+Detailed documentation is located in the doc directory.
+For a prebuilt documentation see the 'doc' branch.

 #### SimplePlotter
 Each Dataset in the Inovesa generated h5 files is a possible plot.
 Just call the corresponding function.